roncterry/lab_env_tools/README.md

 ```
 will create a usable installer package in the **/install/courses/** directory.

-### create-vm-archives.sh
+### create-archive.sh

 **Intro**:

-This scripts create archives of all VM directories inside a course directory.
-This should be run from inside the course VM directory (i.e. **/home/VMs/SOC101/** for a course named SOC101).
+This scripts create an archive of a specified directory or archives of a comma delimited list of specified directories (one archive per directory in the list).
+A file containing md5sums of the files corresponding to the archive(s) will also be created (one md5sums file per archive).
+This should be run from the parent directory that contains the directories that you want to archive.

+This can be particularly useful if you need to create a new archive for a VM that was just updated and insert that VM’s archive file(s) into an already existing installer package without having to rebuild the entire installer package.

 **Usage**:
 ```
-create-vm-archives.sh [<archive_format>]
+create-archive.sh <directory>[,<directory>,...] [<archive_format>]
 ```
 **Detailed Description**:

-By default VM archives are created using p7zip with the compression format of LZMA2.
+By default archives are created using p7zip with the compression format of LZMA2.
 This can be overridden at the command line using the **<archive_format>**.
 The supported archive formats are:

 Archive Format | Description
 ------------ | -------------